 Priscilla Strain first joined the Center for Earth and Planetary Studies (CEPS) in 1974 to work under a NASA grant to study the photography of the Moon collected by the Apollo missions.
 At the completion of these studies, she undertook the development of the Looking at Earth exhibition, a major gallery devoted to the science and history of aerial and orbital imagery of the Earth.
 As Program Manager, she works with exhibits and outreach programs that inform the public on topics of planetary science and exploration, and that bring the work of CEPS to the public.

-Public programs that she coordinates include:
+Public programs that she has coordinated include:

 Mars Day!
 On this popular family day, a variety of activities are presented, and the public can interact one-on-one with CEPS scientists to learn about Mars science and exploration.
 Every fifth year, in Apollo anniversary years, the topic switches to the Moon with Discover the Moon Day.

 Geography From Space — A fun activity conducted online during National Geography Awareness Week.
 Participants learn about remote sensing and geography by trying to identify geographic features on satellite images.

 Exploring Space Lecture Series— Curated by CEPS in alternate years, this lecture series brings distinguished lecturers in the fields of space science and history to NASM.
 Lectures are recorded and can be viewed online through the Museum's Webcast Archive.